marko-knoebl/slides/sections/git/40-feature-branch-workflow-en.md

 To introduce a new feature / change, create a new so-called _feature branch_

-The feature branch can individually evolve in parallel to the master branch
+The feature branch can individually evolve in parallel to the main branch

-If the master branch evolves, its changes can be combined / merged back into the feature branch
+If the main branch evolves, its changes can be combined / merged back into the feature branch

-Once the feature is complete, it can be combined / merged back into the master branch (after being reviewed by other developers)
+Once the feature is complete, it can be combined / merged back into the main branch (after being reviewed by other developers)

 ## Feature branch workflow